Nerian/github_subversion_converter/README.md

 Current Status
 ====================================

-* Transferring full GitHub repo to another SVN repo works
+* Transferring full GitHub repo to another SVN repo works.
 * Transferring full GitHub repo to another SVN repo that already have commits seems to work, but I want to write more tests.
-* Make commits retain the author name it's done
+* Make commits retain the author name it's done.
-* Make commits retain the commit message it is not implemented yet.
+* Make commits retain the commit message it's done.

 * Make commits have the right date it is not done.